 - If you want to suppress the password prompt at BPR Watch startup, do as follows:

 - Edit the bprw-httpd.conf file.

-- Comment the line: AllowOverride AuthConfig
+- Comment the line:

+AllowOverride AuthConfig

-- And uncomment the line: AllowOverride None
+- Uncomment the line: AllowOverride None

-- Then restart the HTTP server.
+- Restart the HTTP server.

 5.2 X11 Virtual Frame Buffer not running